danijourdain/multichannel_audio/multichannel_audio/README.md

 ## How To Use

+- If you are on Windows, please follow the directions in the [CPAL Documentation](https://crates.io/crates/cpal) in the *ASIO on Windows* section to set up the ASIO SDK.

 - Initialize the audio device once at the start of your program.

 - Prepare a 2-dimensional audio array with number of columns equal to the number of channels on your audio device.
 Ex.
 If playing on a stereo 2-channel device, your array would be 2 by x where x is the number of samples to play.